-So, without further ado, let’s drive right into it by first discussion where the Chow Chow comes from.
+So, without further ado, let’s explore it by first discussing where the Chow Chow comes from.

 Chow Chow Fast Facts